Bl4Cc4t/ass_motion/readme.md

   This is equal to specifying `-1` as the starting point in Motion.

 (There may be some other flags added in the future.)

+## How does this work?

+1. Compilation of the ass into a JavaScript Object using [my fork of ass-compiler](https://github.com/Bl4Cc4t/ass-compiler)
+1. Compilation of the keyframe files
+1. Combining everything with magic
+1. Compiling it back to an actual .ass
+1. ???
+1. Profit

 ## Building